Ways to Give

 - If the contribution from your property exceeds the allowable charitable deduction limits, the deduction may be carried forward for five years.

-Gifts Through a Will or Estate Plan: Deciding how to divide your assets or your life's work among family, friends and charity is a matter of the heart and are the ultimate thoughtful gift to an organization, like Columbus Regional Health.
+Gifts Through a Will or Estate Plan: Deciding how to divide your assets or your life's work among family, friends and charity is a matter of the heart and are the ultimate thoughtful gift to an organization, like Piedmont Columbus Regional.
 Bequests may be made as a specific dollar amount or item of personal property; a specific percentage of estate assets; a specific percentage of the residual of an estate after other bequests have been made; or, a contingent bequest of a set amount or a percentage should the original beneficiary conditions fail to materialize.

 Gifts Through a Beneficiary Designation: Individuals hold assets in many ways and beneficiary designations of life insurance or retirement plans offer an easy vehicle for supporting the Foundation.
 IRA, Keogh, 401k or 403b accounts among other retirement plans each have beneficiary designation change forms available at no cost to the donor.
-Simply complete the form stating the Columbus Regional Health Foundation as a beneficiary (primary, contingent or percentage.)
+Simply complete the form stating the Piedmont Columbus Regional Foundation as a beneficiary (primary, contingent or percentage.)

 Life Income Arrangements: Life income arrangements allow donors to give and also receive payments for life.
-These “planned” gifts can benefit all the people and organizations that are important to a person including a spouse, their children and Columbus Regional Health.
+These “planned” gifts can benefit all the people and organizations that are important to a person including a spouse, their children and Piedmont Columbus Regional.
 For more information on how you can establish a life income gift, please consult your financial advisor.
 The following are just a few of the more popular measures:

 - A Charitable Gift Annuity is a contract between the donor and the Foundation which provides fixed guaranteed lifetime payments to the donor and/or another beneficiary in an amount greater than most certificates or deposit.